tauri-apps/tauri/examples/api/README.md

 ## Running the example

-- Compile tauri
+- Compile Tauri
-go to root of the tauri repo and run
+go to root of the Tauri repo and run:
 Linux / Mac:
 ```
 # choose to install node cli (1)